0m0kenny/oak/bin/bash/README_bash.md

 6) **BisSNP_caller.sh**: is a script carrying out SNP calling for one BAM file using BisSNP.
 (STANDALONE)

 7) **CGmap_caller.sh**: is a script carrying out SNP calling for one BAM file using CGmap.
 (STANDALONE)

+8) **confirm_output.sh**: is a script counting total number of results (useful when running multiplejob.sh to confirm all input files ran)

+9) **bsnp_merge_lanes.sh**: is a script that concatentates bis-snp '*.snp.raw.vcf' files with multiple lanes into one vcf file then merges all vcfs into one big merged file.